michaelyshih/Saikyou/README.md

 - Browse top 3 anime of the past 5 years in timeline
 - navigating between top 3 manga/ top 3 anime/ top from nav bar
 - navigating to a specific year by scrolling or from selecting
-- when mesh is clicked, switch between webpage of details and 3D background with timeline
+- switching back and forth webpage of details and 3D background with timeline

 In addition, this project will include:
 - ability to switch details of display body depending on the content selected